deniskapel/scicomp/Practical_1/ideas_for_electronics.md

 * 16 = 10000
 * 32 = 100000

-There is an extra bit with every other power
+There is an extra bit with every power

 ### Exercise: Convert these numbers into binary: 1, 3, 7, 15, 31 (they are all 2^n - 1 for some n).
 What do you notice?